W427697/Discord-/docs-v2/content/guides/build-static.md

 ### Static version

 After generating the static version, you can use the [`gh-pages`](https://www.npmjs.com/package/gh-pages) package to upload the static files to [GitHub Pages](https://pages.github.com/).
+You can also [read this guide](https://github.com/blog/2233-publish-your-project-documentation-with-github-pages) on how it works.

 If you want a command that will build storybook into a static version and upload to GitHub Pages in 1 command, we have got your back: this is exactly what our [storybook-deployer](https://github.com/storybooks/storybook-deployer) package can do for you!